Kejriwal decision to reserve hospital beds for residents is legally unsound – and morally repugnant

 Arbitrary decision

-But in direct violation of these positions, the Delhi government now says that thousands of people who have made Delhi their home or migrant workers who are stuck here due to travel restrictions will not be given a hospital bed if they need emergency treatment due to Covid-19 or any other ailment not listed in the order.
+But in direct violation of these positions, the Delhi government on Sunday said that thousands of people who have made Delhi their home or migrant workers who are stuck here due to travel restrictions will not be given a hospital bed if they need emergency treatment due to Covid-19 or any other ailment not listed in the order.

-In a crude manner, this means that the Delhi government has decided that the lives of people with certain sheets of paper are more important than the lives of those without them.
+In a crude manner, this meant that the Delhi government had decided that the lives of people with certain sheets of paper are more important than the lives of those without them.

-The government has no business choosing one life over the other.
+The government had no business choosing one life over the other.
 That is a decision for the doctors to make in hospitals based on clinical conditions.
 Not only is Delhi’s decision unconstitutional, it is akin to imposing capital punishment on a class of people for no fault of theirs, except perhaps choosing to live in Delhi.